 }

-Each step is independent and testable.
-You can swap providers for any step without touching the rest of the chain.
+Each node in the graph fires when its upstream dependencies resolve, and the platform handles data passing between steps automatically.
+You can swap providers for any node without touching the rest of the chain.
 For teams that prefer not to manage this code, workflow templates provide pre-built pipelines that handle the chaining logic for you.

 Step 4: Handle Errors, Retries, and Timeouts

 AI model APIs are not always reliable.
 Image generation can take 10 to 60 seconds, models go down for maintenance, and rate limits kick in during peak hours.
+The Wireflow API returns standard HTTP status codes with every response, along with X-RateLimit-Remaining and X-RateLimit-Reset headers so you can adapt proactively.
 Your pipeline needs to handle these gracefully:

-- Validation: Check that each API response contains the expected output before passing it downstream
+- Validation: Check that each poll response contains

 A well-designed pipeline logs every step, including input payloads, response times, and error codes.
-This makes debugging significantly easier when something breaks at 2 AM.
+Every API response includes an X-Request-Id header you can reference when contacting support.
 Batch generation systems handle much of this automatically, queuing failed jobs for retry without manual intervention.

 Step 5: Optimize for Speed With Parallel Execution